 Speaking of family, my extended family is huge.
 Really, really huge.
 I have 27 aunts & uncles and my cousin count is 37.
 Growing up, many of my cousins lived in my community or nearby.
 We held family gatherings for every occasion (and still do!).
 I love it.
-In fact, when I went to college and one of my new friends told me she had 4 cousins total, two of whom she’d never met, I was flabbergasted.
+In fact, in college, friends would share they had 4 cousins total (two of whom they’d never met!) and I was flabbergasted.
 Isn’t it normal to have 37 cousins?

 College brought me to Bemidji State University, where I majored in elementary education.
 I’d always wanted to be a teacher.
 If you’ve never been to Bemidji, it’s beautiful – think campus on a lake, trees, grass, and a small town feel.
 It gets very cold in the winter, however.
-The entire campus is connected by underground tunnels and people park on the frozen lake, even when they are not ice fishing.
+Underground tunnels connect the entire campus and people park on the frozen lake, and not for ice fishing.

 During my senior year, I took a photography class in which we worked mainly with analog film cameras and darkroom processes.
-It was the best class I took while there and my creative side was ignited.
+The class my favorite I took while at Bemidji State.
+My creative side was ignited.

 As time went on, I built a reputation as wedding photographer and ran my business for eight years while substitute teaching on the side.
 When a long-term subbing gig led to a full time teaching job, I took it and ran.
 For two years, I taught 4th & 5th grade while shooting 10-15 weddings a year.
 It led right where you think it would, friends.
 Major burnout.
 I needed a break.
-I felt overworked, unhappy and my physical and mental well-being had suffered immensely.
-I got out.
-Of it all.
+Overworked, unhappy and with a bruised well-being, I got out of it all.

-So how did I get here, to the start of a new brand?
+So how did I get here, to the start of Emerald Rue?
 Patience to let the negative leave me and time to let the inspiration manifest.
-I took an entire year off from shooting and refocused on getting my mind to where I felt healthy.
-I took an entry level marketing job that never left me with homework.
+I took an entire year off from shooting and refocused on getting my mind healthy.
+I secured an entry level marketing job that never left me with homework.
 With new energy and drive, I dove back into weddings, only to find my referral based clientele had moved on.

-After a year of effort to gain new clients, my wedding count had been cut in half.
-I was stuck.
-On top of that, weddings had started to feel monotonous and repetitive.
-I was blessed with some excellent couples and I consider many of them friends, not just clients.
-But my passion for weddings had faded.
+After hustling for new clients, my wedding count had been cut in half and I was stuck.
+Weddings had started to feel monotonous and repetitive.
+Through my wedding career, I had been blessed with excellent couples, but my passion for weddings had faded.

 In the meantime, I was searching for inspiration and found Joy Prouty with Wildflowers Photography.
 Joy is one of the most honest, compassionate and talented people I’ve met.
 Her work has a quality and honest feel.
 She specializes in family photography and films that are raw, intimate and real.
 I have yet to watch one of her films and not burst into tears.

-I went out on a limb and emailed her last October.
+I went out on a limb and emailed her October of 2017.
 She was hosting a workshop at her Nashville home about a month later and there was a spot for me.
 The universe was definitely nudging me toward that workshop.
 I took a chance,

 made an investment in my future and arranged to attend.
 There were only eleven women in attendance.
 What proceeded was life-changing.
-We talked about the hard things we’d each been through, we dug into the nitty-gritty on ourselves, we connected in a way only fellow creatives can relate to.
-We drank wine, danced by a bonfire, screamed at the top of our lungs and laughed so very we were rolling on the floor.
-Of course there was photography, but the big take away for me was a personal, soul healing level.
+The group talked about the hard things, dug into the nitty-gritty, and connected in a way only fellow creatives can relate to.

-When I returned to Minneapolis, I made some big decisions in regards to my personal life and how I was living it.
-These decisions were hard.
-Really hard.
-But I know in the end they were right.
-A new spark to create is within me and I’ve since been working on creating an intimate lifestyle family brand that includes images and films.
-There is a renewed passion and spark in this latest adventure and while I’m scared of the unknown, nothing will stop me this time.
+When I returned to Minneapolis, I made some decisions in regards to my personal life and how I was living it.
+These decisions were hard and painful, but I know in the end they were right.
+After some adjustments, I’ve been working on creating a successful lifestyle family film brand.
+While I’m scared of the unknown, nothing will stop me this time.